Where will you find deer in Scotland?

 Many deer are injured in road traffic accidents, particularly in areas where roads run through woodland or moors.
 If you come across an injured deer by the roadside, find a safe place to stop and check on it.

 If the deer is alive, you can call our animal helpline on 03000 999 999 and a member of the team will offer advice and ask a Scottish SPCA animal rescue officer to attend.
 We’ll assess the deer’s injuries and, depending on the result of that, move it to our National Wildlife Rescue Centre at Fishcross or put it to sleep if it has injuries too severe to recover from.
-Deer are naturally stressful, timid animals and the anxiety caused by moving it can be too much.
+Deer are naturally timid animals who are easily stressed and the anxiety caused by moving it can be too much.

 What to do if you come across a fawn